gabdube/python-vulkan-triangle/README.md

 ## Performances

+Keep in mind that the program is not a 1:1 copy of the original example.

 Windows 10 / R9 380 / i7 3770 @ 3.4 GHZ : ~ 4000 fps (python/no debugger) VS 2700 fps (python debugger on) VS ~4300 fps (c++/Release build)
-Windows 10 / A-10-7300 Radeon R6 : ~ 1500 fps (python) VS TBD
+Windows 10 / A-10-7300 Radeon R6 : ~ 750 fps (python/no debugging) VS 750 fps (c++)  (python with debugging enabled do not start)
 Ubuntu 16.04 LTS/ R9 380 / i7 3770 @ 3.4 GHZ : TBD

 Not much of a suprise, the c++ version is faster, but not my much.
 Also while the c++ framerate stays relatively stable ~[+-100], the python framerate is much less stable ~(+-300).
 This is mostly due to the GC I guess.

-On my shitty laptop, the framerate starts at 800 but steadyly grows to reach 1500 fps.
-Again the framerate is not very stable ~(+-200).
+On my shitty laptop, the python script is as fast as the c++ release build.

 ## Screenshots